When Parents Disagree: Navigating ADHD, Assessments, and the Path Forward

 How Parenting Coordination Minimizes Conflict

-A Parenting Coordinator acts as a steady hand during this emotional process.
-While I am not a therapist or a behavioral analyst, I serve several vital roles:
+A PC acts as a steady hand during this emotional process.
+While I am not a therapist or a behavioral analyst, I serve several vital roles when my appointment permits:

 - Communication Coach: I help parents discuss medical concerns without it devolving into an argument.